CraftAcademyLabs/ca_course/week3/portfolio_challenge/1_basic_react_setup.md

 ## Practicals

-The only prerequisites for following along with this course, is that you need to know relatively basic JavaSript (ES6), feel comfortable in your terminal as well as in the Developer Tools in your browser (We recommend that you use Chrome, as most of the screenshots we have included in these materials are from that browser).
+The only prerequisites for following along with this course, is that you need to know relatively basic JavaSript (ES6), HTML and CSS and feel comfortable in your terminal as well as in the Developer Tools in your browser.
+We recommend that you use Chrome, as most of the screenshots we have included in these materials are from that browser.

+This is NOT a read-only kind of course.
+As with everythin else related to programming, you need to actually DO all the excercises and write code.
+Writing code on your own IS the only way you will learn to code.

+Read the text sections and follow along the pre-recorded coding demos carefully.
+Each section will have a coach led session where we will be doing some coding, solving issues and do Q&A's.

+The objective this course is mainly to get a basic understanding of the React library and secondly to finish the coding challenge and produce a personal portfolio application.

+A word of caution, do not get to caught up in the styling of your portfolio.
+It's a slippery slope and can lead to many hours of hunting for that pixel-perfect solution.
+I'm talking from my own experience.
+I've bit of more than I could chew on many occations in my career and if anything, working on CSS has cost me hundreds of hours of my life.
+I'm not saying that you should ignore the look and feel of your application.
+Not at all.
+What I'm saying is that it's a matter of priorities - you are taking this course to learn the basics of React.
+Not to build a killer-app.

 All code that we're going to write will be in a GitHub repo for this course, so you can easily follow along.
 Please check the course notes for a link.